TheaZh/group27-proj3/README.md

 ---------
 1. The data set

-	We use the [311 Service Requests From 2015][https://data.cityofnewyork.us/dataset/311-Service-Requests-From-2015/57g5-etyj] dataset.
+	We use the [311 Service Requests From 2015](https://data.cityofnewyork.us/dataset/311-Service-Requests-From-2015/57g5-etyj) dataset.

 2. Map the original NYC Open Data data set into our INTEGRATED-DATASET file

-	a.
-We use progreSQL to store all data in a SQL table (i.e. talbe 'table311').
+	* We use progreSQL to store all data in a SQL table (i.e. talbe 'table311').

-	b.
-Then we create a new table (i.e. table 'table311small') where we select several attributes(i.e. 'Created_Date', 'Complaint_Type', 'Descriptor', 'Community_Board') that we need.

-	c.
-In this table, we eliminate records whose 'Community Board' is '0 Unspecified';
+	* Then we create a new table (i.e. table 'table311small') where we select several attributes(i.e. 'Created_Date', 'Complaint_Type', 'Descriptor', 'Community_Board') that we need.
+And then, we eliminate records whose 'Community Board' is '0 Unspecified';

-	d.
-Generate 'item's and 'Market Busket'.
+	* Generate 'item's and 'Market Busket'.

 	  An 'item' is generated as a format of 'Complaint_Type(Descriptor)'.
 A 'market busket' is consisted of all complaints that happend at the same community in the same day.
 That is, let (Created_Date, Community_Board) as the 'transaction id', and the items in this 'transaction' are 'Complaint_Type(Descriptor)'s with the same 'Created_Date' and 'Community_Board'.

-	e.
-Store all 'market busket's in the INTEGRATED-DATASET.csv file
+	* Store all 'market busket's in the INTEGRATED-DATASET.csv file

 3. INTEGRATED-DATASET file